ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

    The `bookinfo.yaml` file is annotated `sidecar.istio.io/inject: "true"` to enable automatic injection of the Istio sidecar for Red Hat {{site.data.keyword.openshiftshort}} Service Mesh.
 So, these pods will also include an Envoy sidecar as they are started in the cluster.

    An installation of Red Hat {{site.data.keyword.openshiftshort}} Service Mesh differs from upstream Istio community installations in multiple ways.
-Refer [this link](https://docs.openshift.com/container-platform/4.5/service_mesh/v1x/ossm-vs-community.html){: external}  comparing Service Mesh and Istio.
+Refer [this link](https://docs.openshift.com/container-platform/4.5/service_mesh/v1x/ossm-vs-community.html) comparing Service Mesh and Istio.
 By default, Istio injects the sidecar if you have labeled the project `istio-injection=enabled`.
 Red Hat {{site.data.keyword.openshiftshort}} Service Mesh handles this differently and requires you to opt in to having the sidecar automatically injected to a deployment, so you are not required to label the project.
 This avoids injecting a sidecar if it is not wanted (for example, in build or deploy pods).
    {:tip}

 3. Verify that the pods are up and running.